CHTC/chtc-website-source/fellowships/index.md

 ### How do you find a project?

 As part of the application process, students will be paired with potential mentors to develop the project ideas from the suggested [projects list](./list.html); project submissions are due prior to the start of the summer.
-Projects can be large- or medium-sized, taking about 480 or 240 hours to complete, respectively.

 The CHTC Fellows Program aims to be inclusive of students at all levels of experience and skill sets; a willingness to learn and interest in science is prioritized over past accomplishments.